 Grant funding will now take place from January 1-December 31 each year.
 You can find a PDF copy of the application here: 2021_Community_Investment_Application

 - Local public agencies, 501c3 nonprofit organizations, and government authorities may submit one application by the deadline.

 - Previous grantees must be in good standing in order to reapply, i.e. timely and complete reporting.

 - Programs should be based on local data and serve Alamance County residents

 - Proposals may be in the planning and/or implementation stage.
 The nonprofit must be established for a least one year.

 - Preference is given to agencies that:

-If you have any questions or are interested in applying, please contact April Durr, Director of Community Impact firstname.lastname@example.org.
+If you have questions, please contact Sally Gordon, Director of Community Change at firstname.lastname@example.org or 336-560-2548.